SPONSORED BY DEPTFORD X9 Brookmill Rd, Saint John's, SE8 4HL, London

 Yulia Iosilzon x Sotto Sale Market

-Sotto Sale Market’s first story, a curated selection of ideas and memories in the form of design objects and garments.
-The aim of Sotto Sale Market is to give visibility and financial support to art practices of emerging artists that have been previously presented by Sotto Sale Projects.
-Through the sale of smaller works, mementos, relics, drawings, rare fashion pieces and other curiosities, the market wants to replicate a moment in time when a particular artist felt inspired by a certain circumstance.
-The market is here to share these stories with you.
+Sotto Sale Market’s first story in the form of design objects and homewear.
+The aim of Sotto Sale Market is to give visibility and financial support to art practices of unrepresented emerging artists.
+Through the sale of smaller works, mementos, relics, drawings, rare fashion pieces and other curiosities, we want to replicate a moment in joyful moments of human experience.

 Made from an ethically-sourced blend of premium cashmere and wool manufactured in a small warehouse in Italy, the throws depict two of the artist’s favourite paintings from her own archive.